NexPlayer/Unity-SDK/advanced/synchronization.md

 Changes the value assigned to the given key to the given value.
 Returns true if the key is found and successfully set.

-## Sample code for playing Widevine content:
+## Sample code for playing Widevine content

 Synchronization technology (SPD) is meant to be used with live streaming content only.
-After setting a live content URL just set the synchronization variables inherited from NexPlayerBehaviour, and synchronization technology will automatically be triggered.
-The variables must be set prior to the player initialization, so use the method SetPreInitConfiguration to do so:
+After setting a live content URL just set the synchronization variables inherited from **NexPlayerBehaviour**, and synchronization technology will automatically be triggered.
+The variables must be set prior to the player initialization, so use the method **SetPreInitConfiguration()** to do so:

 ```csharp